top of page

 Nanette Popa

-Nanette taught 6-12th grade Social Studies and Religion for 8 years in both Austin, Texas and Fort Myers, Florida.
-She grew up in Asheville and is a proud former Camp Henry camper and counselor.
-After graduating from Asheville High School, Nanette earned a Bachelor's degree in Religious Studies from UNC Greensboro, and a Master’s of Education in Educational Technology from the University of Florida.
+She brings eight years of experience teaching middle and high school Social Studies and Religion in Austin, Texas, and Fort Myers, Florida.
+Nanette is a proud alumna of Asheville High School and a former camper and counselor at Camp Henry.
+She holds a B.A. in Religious Studies from UNC Greensboro and a Master’s in Educational Technology from the University of Florida.